Sandy Ewing

 Legislative style

-Proactive sponsor focused on community recognition and environmental initiatives.
+Proactive sponsor of resolutions recognizing community contributions and advocating for environmental and public safety initiatives.

 - •Resolution honoring the life and legacy of Dorothy 'Dot' Dobbins.